-The Administrative Manager will be required to go through the EqIA with all staff prior to IASH reopening.
-During this time, it must be made clear to staff that they should immediately contact their line manager should their circumstances change.
-Method: This assessment will be cascaded to staff.
+All line managers will be required to go through the EqIA with all members of their groups prior to school reopening.
+During this time, it must be made clear to all members of teams that they should immediately contact their line manager should their circumstances change.